saur-bh/scopex-mob/README.md

 # ScopeX Mobile Automation Framework

 A comprehensive, production-ready Maestro-based mobile testing framework for the ScopeX application that works seamlessly on both Android and iOS platforms.
-Built with advanced features from the [Maestro documentation](https://docs.maestro.dev/) including continuous testing, advanced reporting, and cross-platform automation.
+Built with advanced features from the [Maestro documentation](https://docs.maestro.dev/) including flow hooks, JavaScript integration, video recording, and cross-platform automation.

 ## 🚀 Quick Start